briankmatheson/director-on-prem-upgrade/README.md

       ```
 ## 4. Edit values.yaml and apply changes to the file as needed (see sample in this repository)
 ### 4.1.
 Change dockerSecret name as necessary
 ### 4.2.
-Specify endpoint URL (typically address of nodeport or external Load Balancer endpoint)
+Specify endpoint URL (typically address and port of nodeport (e.g. 1.2.3.4:80) or external Load Balancer endpoint)
+### 4.3.
+Specify storage classes as appropriate
+#### 4.3.1 mysql should be installed on jiva for speed and backups
+#### 4.3.2 elasticSearch should be installed on Jiva or LocalPV (hostpath typically) for speed
+#### 4.3.3 cassandra should also be installed on Jiva or LocalPV
+#### 4.3.4 "mayaStore" data should be on jiva or cstor for replication and backups
+#### 4.3.5 grafana data should be on jiva or cstor for replication and backups

+## 5. Modify deployments whose data is on Jiva or Cstor to use update method recreate rather tyhan rollingupdate

-## 5. Run helm install to install the local chart
+## 6. Run helm upgrade to install the new local chart
       ```
       helm install directoronprem --namespace director .
       ```